+86 1510-529-7925 [email protected]

 Scorpions.
 Shot with a 600mm lens, also from the soundboard.

-The speed of your lens is important as well, but a lot of that also depends on your camera’s iso range.
-F2.8 lens is king here, so the fast zoom lens is the best, but they are also the most expensive. f4 lens is okay, but they will be difficult to use at night.
+The speed of your lens is important as well, but a lot of that also depends on your camera’s ISO range.
+An f/2.8 lens is king here, so a fast zoom lens is the best, but they are also the most expensive.
+An f/4 lens is okay, but it will be difficult to use at night.
 It all depends on your camera.
-If your camera can really only shoot up to iso 3200, then you will need the f2.8 lens.
-If you can get to iso 6400 or higher, then an f4 lens will be okay.
+If your camera can really only shoot up to ISO 3200, then you will need the f/2.8 lens.
+If you can get to ISO 6400 or higher, then an f/4 lens will be okay.
 It all depends on your camera setup.
-I mostly use f2.8 constant aperture lens now but I have used slower lenses in the past.
-(Update 2023.
-One of my most used lenses now is the Nikon 200mm – 500mm F5.6 lens.
-F5.6 is really slow for shooting events but I can easily push my ISO 8000 at shows now so I can get away with a slow lens.)
+I mostly use f/2.8 constant aperture lenses now, but I have used slower lenses in the past.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1